webassets/GesturesofTime.gif

 webassets/meviv.jpg

-""Thunderolt..." is a fine, skillful work, and an enjoyable portrait of Vivienne."
-Larry Kardish, senior Curator, MoMA Department of Film.
+""Thunderolt..." is a fine, skillful work, and an enjoyable portrait of Vivienne." -Larry Kardish, Senior Curator, Department of Film and Media, The Museum of Modern Art, NY.